layday/instawow/README.rst

     instawow install wowi:13188
     instawow install https://www.wowinterface.com/downloads/info13188-Molinari.html

-By default *instawow* will install the latest file to have been *released*.
-You may also install the latest file that has been uploaded (be it stable, or beta or alpha quality) by passing ``--strategy=latest``.
-This option only affects CurseForge packages.
+By default, *instawow* will install the latest file that was *released*.
+You can choose to install the latest file that has been uploaded (be it stable, or beta or alpha quality) by passing ``--strategy=latest``.
+This option only works with CurseForge packages.

 You can uninstall add-ons with::